JoelBenton/Advanced-Database-Group-Project/mongo-data-api-app/README.md

 Visit [http://localhost:3000](http://localhost:3000) in your browser.

-In the top left corner, you should see a connection indicator with either a red or green cirle.
+In the top left corner, you should see a connection indicator with either a red or green circle.
 If it is green, the connection is successful.

 ---